Post #2098: If they ever get serious about cutting the Federal deficit …

 Eventually it dawned on me that some of what R was trying to do, as a matter of routine, in 2024, was perhaps non-existent when Windows 7 was launched in 2009.

 So that led to a big while-you’re-at-it, installing the latest version of R and RStudio on my glacially-slow Windows 10 laptop.
-I shun that machine, and for good reason.
-But everything R ran just hunky-dory.
+On that machine, everything R ran just hunky-dory.
 If very slowly.

 Living the R lifestyle.